 Well, it looks simple enough: just have the model move around a bit and snap away, right?
 Not quite.

 In reality, there is a lot of planning that goes into these images before, during, and after the shoot.
 You need an expert model, a highly skilled photographer, and a detail-oriented art director to add eye-catching variety, but without distracting from the product itself.
-A customer might be enticed and interested by the unique swing of a dress, but if they can’t decipher the back details, or fabric, the dress will never get into the shopping cart.
+A customer might be enticed and interested in the unique swing of a dress, but if they can’t decipher the back details or fabric, the dress will never get into the shopping cart.
 Zara has invested heavily into their photography to achieve this balance between transactional and emotional imagery – and it shows.

 Straight-forward, to-the-point shots can look beautiful and have personality in their own right.
 Many high-end designers and sites opt for this approach.
 Brands like Moda Operandi, Victoria Beckham, and Alexander McQueen.
 The idea being that the product can speak for itself, with the more editorialized heavy lifting taking place elsewhere on the site – usually on the homepage – where a brand’s personality comes to life.

 So what type of product photography is right for you?
 Here are a couple of considerations.